code16/sharp/docs/guide/building-menu.md

 - a label
 - and a URL

-Links can be grouped in categories, like Company, Travels and Admin in this example.
+Links can be grouped in categories, like "Blog" in this screenshot.

 ## Create a SharpMenu class